ycpcs/cs320-spring2025/labs/lab02_notes.md

 >	org.apache.jasper.JasperException: The absolute uri: http://java.sun.com/jsp/jstl/core cannot be resolved in either web.xml or the jar files deployed with this application

-Emmett Larsen (CS320-Sp25 Tutor) came up with this solution:
+Emmett Larsen (CS320-Sp25 Tutor) came up with the following solution:

-These were the steps I took to fix the following error message when trying to connect to localhost in the browser (Running windows 11).
+These were the steps Emmett took to fix the following error message when trying to connect to localhost in the browser (Running windows 11).
 Error: " The absolute uri: http://java.sun.com/jstl/core cannot be resolved in either web.xml or the jar files deployed with this application"

 > 1. Ensure that Eclipse is running Java 1.8 in some fashion
 > 2. Go to [this link at Apache.org](https://tomcat.apache.org/download-taglibs.cgi) and download the zip file